amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 | app_id   | Dapr App ID                                          | ordering-api                        |
 | ver      | Dapr Runtime Version                                 | `1.0.0`-rc.2                        |

-When searching through logging in a troubleshooting scenario, the `time` and `level` fields are particularly useful.
-The time field allows ordering the logging and selecting the logging emitted during a specific timeslot.
-When troubleshooting some bug, debug level logging gives you more information on the behavior of the code.
+When searching through logging entries in a troubleshooting scenario, the `time` and `level` fields are especially helpful.
+The time field orders log entries so that you can pinpoint entries for a specific time period.
+When troubleshooting, log entries at the *debug level* provide more information on the behavior of the code.

 #### Plain text vs. JSON format

 By default, Dapr emits structured logging in plain-text format.
-Here's an example of some logging:
+Every log entry is formatted as a string containing key/value pairs.
+Here's an example of logging in plain text:

 ```text
 == DAPR == time="2021-01-12T16:11:39.4669323+01:00" level=info msg="starting Dapr Runtime -- version 1.0.0-rc.2 -- commit 196483d" app_id=ordering-api instance=TSTSRV03 scope=dapr.runtime type=log ver=1.0.0-rc.2